 Many of us have gotten used to working from home.
-However, as the campus gradually opens and more and more study spaces are becoming available, try to keep yourself sane by separating your work and living space.
+However, now that more and more study spaces are available on campus, try to keep yourself sane by separating your work and living space.
 This will help you to avoid feeling consumed by your revision, and help to create a healthy work-life balance.
-If you haven’t moved back to campus, do some research into libraries and café’s that are now open in your local area – enjoying a slice of cake while you work will make all the difference!
+If you fancy a change of scenery, do some research into libraries and café’s that are open in your local area – enjoying a slice of cake while you work will make all the difference!

 It is also important to maintain an accurate revision timetable and planner from now until the day of your final exam.
 Having this visual reminder will be incredibly useful to help stay focused and on track.
 You should also aim to treat revision like a job i.e. as a full day’s work with appropriate breaks.
 It doesn’t have to be 9-5, but by forming a working routine, you will work more efficiently and be more likely to stay on task.

 If you feel you need the presence of others to stay accountable, study in groups.
-This will help you to bounce off of each-others ideas and better understand some of the trickier concepts – this could easily be done over zoom if you don’t feel comfortable meeting in person.
-There are also some great virtual study spaces you could join if you think it will help you to stay focused.
-Government guidelines still state that you can only meet indoors with your own household bubble, and with the weather taking a turn in recent days, these virtual alternatives offer a great option for those of you who find it difficult to work alone.
+The Alan Gilbert Learning Commons has some great collaborative work spaces!
+This will help you to bounce off of each-others ideas and better understand some of the trickier concepts, and could easily be done over zoom if you don’t feel comfortable meeting in person.

-Don’t view taking a break as a waste of valuable time – we cannot stress enough that having a break is productive!
+Finally, don’t view taking a break as a waste of valuable time – we cannot stress enough that having a break is productive!
 Your mind and body needs time to recharge, and it’s important to remember that you deserve it.
 However, we encourage you to make proper use of your breaks; don’t waste them scrolling through Instagram and TikTok.
 Get active or do something creative – your lockdown hobby will still come in useful as a comforting activity to continue in your downtime.
-You can now even meet up with a friend for a coffee or a bite to eat!
 Staying in the library convincing yourself that you’re still working is only going to stress you out in the long run.
 So, don’t just break at your desk, make the most of it.